yamchips/next-app/Learning-notes.md

 In real world, when a user wants to visit some private route, log in is required.

 Create a middleware.ts in the root folder, import middleware.
 Define config variable to include all private paths that require user log in.

+### Database adapters

+In real app, we need to store our users in a database.
+These users can have related data like pictures, posts and so on.
+We need to use adapters, so NextAuth will automatically do this for us.

+Follow the instructions in video, not the website.

+Modify route.ts file in [..nextauth] folder, specify an adapter as part of initializing NextAuth.

+Remove previous User and Product model in schema.prisma and create other models from this [website](https://authjs.dev/getting-started/adapters/prisma#naming-conventions).
+We have User, Session, Account and VerificationToken model.
+Session is used for storing sessions in database, by default, the strategy we have is JWT(JSON web token).

+But now we cannot log in using google account.
+Because by default, the strategy is JWT, but when we use an adapter, NextAuth changes the strategy to database.
+Till now, we cannot use database sessions with social login or OAuth providers.

+So, go to [..nextauth] route.ts file, change session strategy to jwt then restart the server.
+Now we can see the user info in the database after we log in.